TDC-Cyrille/b8/README.md

     **storage**
         This defines which storage backend will be used to save b8's wordlist.
 Currently, three databases are supported: `Berkeley DB <http://oracle.com/technetwork/products/berkeleydb/downloads/index.html>`_ (``dba``), `MySQL <http://mysql.com/>`_ (``mysql`` and ``mysqli``) and `PostgreSQL <http://postgresql.org/>`_ (``postgresql``).
 An experimental backend for `SQLite <http://sqlite.org/>`_ resides in SVN trunk but has not reached release quality yet.
 The default is ``dba`` (string).

-        *dba (Berkeley DB)*
-            This has been the original backend for the filter.
-All content is saved in a single file, you don't need special user rights or a database server.
-Probably a good choice, as this is very performant and fits exactly to b8's needs. |br|
-            If you don't know whether your server's PHP installation supports Berkeley DB, simply run the script ``install/setup_berkeleydb.php``.
-If it shows a Berkeley DB handler, you can use this backend.

-        *mysqli (MySQL)*
+        *PDO (MySQL)*
             The MySQL relational database system is used very widely on the web and can also be used for storing b8's wordlist.
 This backend needs of course a running and accessable MySQL server and database.
-The backend uses the mysqli\_* PHP functions to interact with the database.
+The backend uses the PDO PHP functions to interact with the database.

-        *mysql (MySQL)*
-            This is the original MySQL backend using the legacy mysql\_* PHP functions.
-PHP encourages users to use the newer mysqli\_* functions.
-The functions used by this backend have been removed in PHP 7.0.0, so eventually, this backend will also be removed from b8.

-        *postgresql (PostgreSQL)*
-            A PostgreSQL schema with one table can also be used for storing b8's wordlist.
-This backend needs of course a running and accessable PostgreSQL server and database. |br|
-            Communication with the DB server is done via PDO, so you need PHP >= 5.1 compiled with ``--with-pdo-pgsql`` to use this backend.

         See `Configuration of the storage backend`_ for the settings of the chosen backend.